 The Certificate of Completion in Paramedicine follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the advanced level.
 Students receive classroom instruction and supervised hospital clinical and coordinated ambulance clinical experience.
 A grade of "C" or better is necessary in each EMSP course to progress.
 Upon completion of this program, students will receive a Certificate of Completion in Paramedicine Award from Grayson College and may be eligible to sit for the National Registry examination to become certified at the Advanced EMT (AEMT) or Paramedic levels.
 The Nationally Certified AEMT may be eligible to apply for EMT/Intermediate licensure with the Texas Department of State Health Services.
-The Nationally Certification to individuals who have been convicted of a misdemeanor and/or felony.
+The Nationally Certified Paramedic may be eligible to apply for EMT/Paramedic licensure with the Texas Department of State Health Services.